roman-milk/roman-milk.github.io/ally-born-to-dom-TalkMan.md

+===

- ****** Ally - Born To Dominate Ch.
-05 ****** bysex4every1© Suddenly she clenched her legs around my head, not to suffocate me but to prevent me from hearing what she was saying as I could hear her mumble.
+Suddenly she clenched her legs around my head, not to suffocate me but to prevent me from hearing what she was saying as I could hear her mumble.
 I kept licking and tongue-fucking her until suddenly I felt two hands on my back; instinctively I tried to wriggle free to see what was going on, but Ally increased the pressure she exerted with her legs, keeping me right there.
 I really didn't need to look: I knew there was only one other person in the room and it didn't take a genius to realize that me licking and tongue fucking my daughter's twat had made young Rick horny again.
 A few seconds later, I felt his massive cock against my entrance again and he shoved it in.
 I moaned, paused for a few seconds and then started doing my duty again.
 Although she let up a little bit on the strength with which she was clenching my head, she kept her thighs pressed up against both sides of my head.
 Half a minute later, I heard her say something though I couldn't quite make out what, but I soon found out.
 Rick slowly pulled out and placed the tip of his huge dong a little higher, tickling my asshole.

  I panicked, stopped what I was doing and shouted:"No, Ally... not my ass." as I felt her legs clenching me more tightly.